alegalviz/byreddit/README.md

 2. Add Vuetify as prototyping development framework
 3. Use some basic layout of Vuetify.
 4. Left column to show the posts, main column to show the details.
+5. Service to fetch some store work (pause to eat)